poojasawant/nodeapp/README.md

-you would need node and then do npm install express for running node app run index.js
+you would need node and then do npm install express or fs (check node_modules folder) for running node app run index.js

 port is 3000 if not then use 8081